Formation (song): Live performances

 Beyoncé performed the song as part of a guest appearance during the Super Bowl 50 halftime show, which was headlined by Coldplay at the Levi's Stadium in Santa Clara, California on February 7, 2016.
 Her performance started after Bruno Mars finished with "Uptown Funk".
-She wore a black and golden leather outfit and was joined towards the end by Mars again.
-The duo finished his track and went on performing dance choreographies.
-Jon Caramanica of The New York Times praised the singer's overall energetic performance, concluding that she outshined Coldplay.
-He felt that Beyoncé was the only artist capable of promoting new songs at the event. and "walking the cultural tightrope of delivering a song with such potent declarations of black pride on a stage that prefers studied neutrality".
-A writer of Rolling Stone felt that the performance, with tributes to Michael Jackson and the Black Panthers was "awe-inspiring".
+She wore a black leather outfit with golden sashes, inspired by Michael Jackson's Super Bowl XXVII halftime show, while her dancers' outfits were reminiscent of the Black Panther Party.
+At one point, her dancers formed an 'X' formation in an apparent reference to civil rights activist Malcolm X. The performance was met with international headlines and widespread acclaim, with many critics saying she stole the show from Coldplay.
+The staff of Rolling Stone described the performance as "awe-inspiring", while Jon Caramanica of The New York Times wrote that Beyoncé is the only artist capable of "walking the cultural tightrope of delivering a song with such potent declarations of black pride on a stage that prefers studied neutrality".